By Anna Serio

 Nobody likes paying taxes.
 It’s long, it’s complicated and it’s hard to know if you’re doing it right.
 If you’re working abroad, multiply that nightmare by a thousand.
 TurboTax isn’t going to be much help if you earned income in Lebanon and the United States.

 While the federal government will not ask you to pay income tax if you work outside of the US, your state might.
 Even if you don’t have to pay income tax in your state, it’s a good idea to file – there’s a chance you’ll need tax records down the line.

 That’s why I decided to hire an accountant to do my taxes.
-Last year I had income from both the US and Lebanon, student loan payments that were deductible and it incredibly difficult even for a professional to figure out.
+Last year I had income from both the US and Lebanon, student loan payments that were deductible and it was incredibly difficult even for a professional to figure out.
 You may end up not having to pay anything but you may owe more than expected.

 How to do your taxes online

-Living abroad was is life-changing and you should take advantage of it if it’s an option.
+Living abroad is life-changing and you should take advantage of it if it’s an option.
 As long as you’re aware of the financial pitfalls you might encounter – including those you can’t prepare for – you won’t have anything to worry about.